Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 In what follows, we fix a number field $K$, its integral basis $\omom$ and a standard shape $S\subseteq\OK$.
-We will prove the existence of an $S$-constellation in $A$ by going back and forth among the `five worlds' that appear in the horizontal sequence of the third line of Figure~\ref{figure:the_fundamental_diagram}.
-We describe each world, in left-to-right order, as follows. \begin{itemize} \item\emph{The world of hypergraphs} $V$: $V$ is an ($r$-uniform) hypergraph system which is constructed in Subsection~\ref{subsec:psuedo-random-measure} in the manner originated from Solymosi.
+Our goal is to find an $S$-constellation in the given set $A\subseteq \PP _K\cap \DD $.
+We will do so by going back and forth among the `five worlds' in the `fundamental diagram'; see Figure~\ref{figure:the_fundamental_diagram}.
+Let us describe these worlds in the left-to-right order. \begin{itemize} \item\emph{The world of hypergraphs} $V$: $V$ is an ($r$-uniform) hypergraph system which is constructed in Subsection~\ref{subsec:psuedo-random-measure} following Solymosi's idea.
 Each vertex in $V$ represents a hyperplane in $\ZZ^r$.
-The mapping $T$, which connects two worlds $V$ and $\ZZ^r$, maps a hyperedge in $V$ to the intersection of the corresponding $r$ hyperplanes.\footnote{We do not actually consider the mapping $T$ whose domain is $V$, but we use this expression here instead of $T_j$ ($1\leq j\leq r+1$) introduced in Subsection~\ref{subsec:psuedo-random-measure}.
+The mapping $T$, which connects two worlds $V$ and $\ZZ^r$, maps a hyperedge in $V$ to the intersection of the corresponding $r$ hyperplanes.\footnote{Actually we do not construct a single mapping $T$, but a family of mappings $T_j$ ($1\leq j\leq r+1$).
 We use a similar convention for $E$ and $\nu$.
 See Subsection~\ref{subsec:psuedo-random-measure} for details.} \item\emph{The world of higher dimension} $\ZZ^r$: this is a free $\ZZ$-module of rank higher than (or equal to) that of $\OK\simeq\ZZ^n$.
-The rank $r$ is determined by $r+1=\#S$.
+The rank $r$ is determined by the relation $r+1=\#S$.
 Via a homomorphism $\phi _S\colon \ZZ ^r \to \OK $ associated to $S$, the standard basis and the origin of $\ZZ ^r$ provide a canonical lift of the shape $S$.
 A constellation in $\ZZ ^r$ with this shape is called a \emph{corner}. \item\emph{The $N$-world} $(\OO_K,\|\cdot\|_{\infty,\omom},N)$: the following three worlds are all $\OK$ as sets.
 In this world, we construct a pseudorandom measure $\tilde{\lambda}$ by `$W$-trick.'
-We use the $\lmugen$-length scale $\|\cdot\|_{\infty,\omom}$ and the parameter $N$. \item\emph{The $M$-world} $(\OO_K,\|\cdot\|_{\infty,\omom},M)$: this is the world where the given set $A$ lives, and it is connected to the $N$-world by an affine transformation.
-We use the $\lmugen$-length scale $\|\cdot\|_{\infty,\omom}$ and the parameter $M$. \item\emph{The $L$-world} $(\OK, \Nrm,L)$: this world is connected to the $M$-world by the identity map.
-The difference between these two worlds is that we take the (ideal) norm scale $\Nrm$ in the $L$-world.
-We use the parameter $L$. \end{itemize} The sketch of the proofs of Theorem~\ref{theorem=primeconstellationsfinite} and Corollary~\ref{corollary=primeconstellationsupperdense} goes as follows.
+We use the $\lmugen$-length scale $\|\cdot\|_{\infty,\omom}$ and the parameter $N$ to limit the scale. \item\emph{The $M$-world} $(\OO_K,\|\cdot\|_{\infty,\omom},M)$: this is the world where the given set $A$ lives, and it is connected to the $N$-world by an affine transformation.
+We use the $\lmugen$-length scale $\|\cdot\|_{\infty,\omom}$ and the parameter $M$, which will be larger than $N$ by a relatively small factor. \item\emph{The $L$-world} $(\OK, \Nrm,L)$: this world is connected to the $M$-world by the identity map.
+The difference between these two worlds is that we take the (ideal) norm scale $\Nrm (\cdot )$ in the $L$-world.
+We use the parameter $L$, which will differ from $M^n$ by a constant factor. \end{itemize} The sketch of the proofs of Theorem~\ref{theorem=primeconstellationsfinite} and Corollary~\ref{corollary=primeconstellationsupperdense} goes as follows.

 \